alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 ## Tips & common issues

-- Accounts are moved of servers during the migration.
+- Accounts are relocated during the migration.
 There may be a DNS propagation delay and it is necessary to update its `known_hosts` file for the SSH connection.
-You can do this latter one via the command (*[account] to be replaced by the account name*):
+You can do this via the command (*[account] to be replaced by the account name*):

 ```
 ssh-keygen -R ssh-[account].alwaysdata.net